 While accurate at time of printing, fees may be changed by Board action at any time.

 PARKING CONTROLS

 Parking permits must be displayed as indicated on the purchased permit.
-Vehicles without displayed parking permits are ticketed between 7:00 am and 4:30 pm, Monday through Friday.
+Vehicles without displayed parking permits are ticketed between 7:00 am Monday through 4:30 pm Friday.
 Illegally parked vehicles are ticketed at all times.